 Customs declarations on the TSS Full Frontier journey

 If you are following the TSS Full Frontier journey, you will need to complete a Full Frontier Declaration.
-This is generally done prior to goods movement, but exact requirements can vary based on your specific journey and mode of transport (e.g., air vs maritime).
-Please review the NICTA guidance on Full Frontier Declarations for an in-depth overview.
+This is generally done prior to goods movement, but exact requirements can vary based on your specific journey and mode of transport (for example, air vs maritime).
+An in-depth overview can be found in the Full Frontier Declarations guide on NICTA.

 Things to remember: